 Module Six: Elective

-This module introduces some specialised practices across a range of health care roles and allows learners to explore common approaches in health care and select and apply those approaches in practice.
+This module introduces some specialised practices across a range of health care roles.
+It allows learners to explore common approaches in health care and select and apply those approaches in practice.

 This module introduces the concept of caring for a person in their end of life journey focusing on person centred care and whanau support.